natalierellis/HIDS-Portfolio/readme.md

 # HIDS Portfolio

 Welcome to my **Health Informatics and Data Science (HIDS) Portfolio**!
-This repository contains a collection of projects showcasing my technical expertise, analytical skills, and collaborative experience in health informatics and data science.
+This repository contains a collection of projects showcasing my technical expertise, analytical skills, and collaborative experience in my HIDS Master's Program at **Georgetown University**.
 Each project reflects my ability to work with diverse datasets, apply advanced computational techniques, and generate actionable insights to improve healthcare outcomes.

 ---